Bachelor of Nursing

 4. A "D" grade is accepted only in non-nursing open electives (a nursing elective taken as an open elective requires a "C" grade for credit).

-5. Normally, students must complete all courses in a given year before proceeding to the next year of the program.
+5. Normally, students in the 4-year Bachelor of Nursing program must complete all courses in a given year before proceeding to the next year of the program.
+Normally, students in the Accelerated Bachelor of Nursing program must complete all courses in a given term before proceeding to the next term of the program.

 6. A student repeating a Nursing course may, at the discretion of the Nursing Faculty, also be required to repeat and pass the Nursing course that immediately preceded it.